borgbackup/borg/docs/internals/security.rst

 Under these circumstances Borg guarantees that the attacker cannot

 1. modify the data of any archive without the client detecting the change
-2. rename, remove or add an archive without the client detecting the change
+2. rename or add an archive without the client detecting the change
 3. recover plain-text data
 4. recover definite (heuristics based on access patterns are possible) structural information such as the object graph (which archives refer to what chunks)

-The attacker can always impose a denial of service per definition (he could forbid connections to the repository, or delete it entirely).
+The attacker can always impose a denial of service per definition (he could forbid connections to the repository, or delete it partly or entirely).

 .. _security_structural_auth: